Saving & Spending Travel

 The Charles Schwab High Yield Investor Checking Account caters to Schwab’s investor customers and offers helpful travel benefits.
 The Visa debit card associated with this account is accepted in hundreds of countries around the world.
 And Schwab will reimburse unlimited ATM fees no matter where you are, provided you’ve linked your Schwab checking account to your Schwab investor account.
 Even better, there are no account minimums, monthly fees, or foreign transaction fees, unlike other providers.

-Online bank SoFi is another option.
-Similar to Charles Schwab, SoFi Checking and Savings provides you with a Visa debit card, reimburses international ATM fees, and doesn’t require a minimum deposit.
-It also won’t charge overdraft fees, and you don’t need to have a linked investor account.
+Online bank SoFi® is another option (SoFi is a Member, FDIC.
+1).
+Similar to Charles Schwab, SoFi Checking and Savings provides you with a Visa debit card, reimburses international ATM fees2, and doesn’t require a minimum deposit.
+It also won’t charge overdraft fees3, and you don’t need to have a linked investor account.
 Plus, seeing the interest you’ll earn on your SoFi checking account may push you into seriously considering banking there, even if you previously had reservations about online banking.

-Aside from the brokerage account requirement, the biggest difference between Schwab and SoFi is the annual percentage yield offered on each account.
-SoFi offers a robust APY of 4.60% with direct deposit, while Schwab offers 0.45% (as of May 23, 2023).1 Here’s how they look when compared side by side:
+Aside from the brokerage account requirement, the biggest difference between Schwab and SoFi® is the annual percentage yield offered on each account.
+SoFi® offers a robust APY of up to 4.20% with direct deposit4, while Schwab offers 0.45% (as of 06/26/24).5 Here’s how they look when compared side by side:

 Schwab Bank Investor Checking SoFi Checking and Savings